Natsu-Dragnil/job-portal/README.md

 Built for practical experience in:
 - PHP & MySQL backend logic
 - File handling and validation
-- Frontend interactivity with JavaScript & AJAX
+- Frontend fully rendered with HTML and styled using CSS
+- All interactivity handled on the server side using PHP.
 - Clean modular coding structure

 ---